-Your donation goes to support PACF grant awards given to nonprofit agencies that serve the communities of Palo Alto, East Palo Alto, and Menlo Park in the focus areas of Arts & Culture, Community Development & Social Services, Education, Environment, Health & Mental Health & Disabilities, Housing Nutrition, Senior Services, and Youth & Families.
+Your donation goes to support PACF grant awards given to nonprofit organizations that serve the communities of Palo Alto, East Palo Alto, and Menlo Park in four focus areas of impact:

 There are many ways to remember the Palo Alto Community Fund in your estate plan.